rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 - Fetches a recommended dish with the category that is specified by users and is not from the provided list of the previous dish ids.
 If no category is specified, then return a dish that is not from the previous dishes and the rating is equal to or greater than 3.
 If a category is specified, then return a dish that is from the specified category but not from the previous dishes, and the rating is equal to or greater than 3.
 - No request arguments are required.
 - Data in the body is required and includes a list of previous `dish_id` and a new `catogery_id` which are provided by users.
-- Returns an object with the dish to try and success status.
+- Returns a recommended dish and success status.

 ##### Exmaple request with data in the bdoy:
 `POST /dishes/recommended`